icaros-usc/pyribs/CONTRIBUTING.md

 1. For documenting dependencies, the Installation page in `docs/installation.md` is the complete guide.
-Other installation instructions such as in README.md and the pyribs website (https://pyribs.org/#installation) should describe as much installation as necessary and then point back to this guide.
+Other installation instructions such as in README.md and the pyribs website (https://pyribs.org/#installation) should describe some subset of the installation and then point back to this guide.

 ### Deploying